R-A-M/R-A-M/README.md

 Progress is my happy place.
 I build teams and ship value.
 I prefer to code in a suit.

 - 💬 Talk to me about hard problems, travel, books and cooking
-- 🔨 I’m currently building the best data platform in the insurance industry
+- 🔨 I’m currently building the future of human connection

 ![A rough approximation](https://raw.githubusercontent.com/R-A-M/R-A-M/main/toon.png)